 Because there are different types of service faults, the service judge needs to communicate them using different signals.
-The gestures are in line with the BWF’s Technical Official Instruction for Line Judges and are as follows:
+The gestures are in line with the BWF’s Technical Official Instruction for Service Judges and are as follows:

 The Right Hand Swinging Inward

 This gesture means that the server violated service law 9.1.2.
 Under law 9.1.2, a legal service can only be a backward movement of the server’s racket head.
 At the completion of this movement, the shuttlecock is expected to be struck towards the receiver’s end of the court.